Exploring the stability of solar geoengineering agreements: Introduction

 Solar geoengineering has complex interdependencies with emissions abatement policy.
 There remains substantive uncertainty whether solar geoengineering could promote or slow emissions abatement (\cite{wagner2019moral}, \cite{WagnerRiskyGMitigation}).
-Since global governance of carbon dioxide emissions has already led to substantial political friction (\cite{Gleick1989TheIO}), one should expect that even the possibility of solar geoengineering to adversely affect international relations and exacerbate existing conflict.
+Existing political friction over global governance of CO2 emissions suggests that solar geoengineering could harm international relations and exacerbate conflict (\cite{Gleick1989TheIO}).\footnote{It is important to note that the pure \textit{possibility} of solar geoengineering is a sufficient condition for it to be a problem.}

-In order to prevent conflict and uncautious deployment of solar geoengineering, we need to forecast potential developments and assess how global regulation and sensible policy can foster peace and collaboration.
-In what follows, I try to examine \textit{what will happen}, given the incentives that countries have as opposed to what may be desirable.
-Furthermore I hope to inform the question: \textit{How might we best steer towards coordination over conflict?} To analyze the motives and the potentially resulting behavior around solar geoengineering, I am modifying and extending the 'climate-tug-of-war' model from \cite{bas2020contesting}.
+In order to prevent conflict and uncautious deployment of solar geoengineering, we need to accurately forecast developments and assess how global regulation and sensible policy can foster peace and collaboration.
+In what follows, I try to examine how countries incentives may translate into strategies.
+This reasoning is agnostic to what may be desirable.
+However, I hope to inform the question: \textit{How might we best steer towards coordination over conflict?} To analyze the motives and the potentially resulting behavior around solar geoengineering, a game-theoretic model is used.
+Although numerous models have been used in the literature, they are either geared towards very specific questions (e.g. \cite{bas2020contesting}) or ignore fundamental options, such as the game proposed by \cite{weitzman2015voting}, which does not think of sanctions or counter-geoengineering.
+In this paper, I therefore simplify and analyze the 'climate-tug-of-war' model from \cite{bas2020contesting}, which results in the most simple yet sensible and \textit{extendable} model.
 The following section reviews the model in detail.
 Section 3 covers the results from the analysis and their implications.